Future-Power-Networks/Simplus-Grid-Tool/README.md

 A Matlab/Simulink-based toolbox (Matlab 2020b) for dynamic analysis and simulation of large-scale power systems.

-To be continued.

 Copyright.
 Simplex.

+## Quick Start

+Download all codes, and run "CustormerMain.m" by using Matlab 2020b.

-# Help
+## Quick Help

-For running the toolbox, please use "Main_Custormer.m".

-For changing custormized data, please use "netlist.xlsx".

 If the old version of Matlab is used, please convert "Simplex_PowerSystems_2016a.slx" to the required version, and make it cover "Simplex_PowerSystems.slx".
+This file contains the Simulink blocks used in this toolbox.
 The Matlab version eailier than 2016a is not supported currently.

+For setting custormer data, please use "CustormerData.xlsx".
+It defaultly contains the data of a 4-bus generator-inverter-composite power system example.

-# Contact
+## Contact

 Yitong Li, yitong.li15@imperial.ac.uk